Search

 Opinion Mining and Customer Service Analysis

 Opinion mining, or sentiment analysis, aims to extract people’s opinions, attitudes, and specific emotions from data.
 Conventional sentiment analysis concentrates primarily on text data or context (for example, customers’ online reviews or news articles).
-However, visual sentiment analysis is beginning to receive attention since visual content such as images and videos became popular for self-expression and product reviews in social networks.
+However, visual sentiment analysis is beginning to receive attention since visual content such as images and videos became popular for self-expression and product reviews on social networks.
 Opinion mining is an important strategy of smart advertising as it can help companies measure their brand reputation and analyze the reception of their product or service offerings.

 Additionally, customer service can be improved bilaterally.
 First, the computer vision system may analyze the sentiments of the representative and provide feedback on how they can improve their interactions.
 Additionally, customers can be analyzed in stores or during other interactions with staff to understand whether their shopping experience was overall positive or negative or if they experienced happiness or sadness.
 Thus, customer sentiments can be turned into pointers to be provided in the retail sector of how the customer experience can be improved.